We Are What We Are (2013 film): Plot

 Frank is livid at the girls and orders them to stay in their bedroom.
 He then goes out to the field and yells out scriptures while tearing apart crops near the riverbed with a machete.
 He finds a mandible, then proceeds to discover countless remains floating down the river rapids.
-Frank tries to grab as many as possible before realizing it's futile.
+Frank tries to grab as many as possible before realizing it is futile.
+In his office, Barrow realizes he has misidentified Mrs. Parker's symptom and that she was actually suffering from kuru—a disease caused by human cannibalism.
 Meanwhile, the girls form a plan for them to leave for the city while their father is asleep.
-While Frank is reciting religious prayers in his room, Rose takes the car keys.
+While Frank is reciting prayers in his room, Rose takes the car keys.
 Frank cooks and poisons dinner with several cups of powdered arsenic which Rose later finds and discovers his plan for murder-suicide.
 At dinner, Rose slaps away Rory's bowl and spoon before he can take a bite.
 Barrow suddenly arrives to speak to Frank and is shocked to see his missing daughter's hair ornament in Iris' hair.
 Demanding to know what happened to her, Barrow fights with Frank.
 Getting his gun, Frank tries to shoot Barrow but wounds Iris when she jumps in front of Barrow to protect him.
 Frank is ultimately able to knock out Barrow.
 Rose and Rory flee to the house of their kindly vegetarian neighbor, Marge.
 Frank breaks into Marge's house and kills her, then convinces Rory and Rose to return home.

 Frank again tries to get the children to eat.
 But when he tells Rose she looks like her deceased mother, Rose and Iris attack him.
 They bite into him, ripping his flesh from his body, eating at him until he dies.
 Rose notices Barrow, barely conscious, has just witnessed the whole thing.
 She places his daughter's hair ornament on his chest.
 The next morning, the children leave town.
 In Rose's hands is the diary her father previously gave her, which details their ancestors' memories of cannibalism.